Stacey Livingstone

-Stacey Livingstone (born 23 January 1988) is an Australian rules footballer playing for the Collingwood Football Club in the AFL Women's (AFLW).
+Stacey Livingstone (born 23 January 1988) is a retired Australian rules footballer who played for Collingwood in the AFL Women's (AFLW).

 Early life and state football

 Livingstone was born in New South Wales but raised in Queensland.

 She began playing in Victoria with Port Melbourne Colts in the VWFL as a ruck and forward, in the 2015 and 2016 seasons, scoring 24 goals in 15 matches in the 2016 season in the premier division.

 She spent time at the state academy in early 2016, playing down back and developing as a defender.

 She played VFLW with the Eastern Devils in 2017 before being drafted to the AFLW.